pagemosaic/.github/profile/README.md

 # Welcome to Page Mosaic!

-Page Mosaic CMS is a versatile and user-friendly platform for anyone looking to deploy static websites on AWS, offering comprehensive tools for site creation, management, and optimization with minimal hassle and cost.
+Page Mosaic CMS is an open-source platform optimized for AWS to efficiently host static websites.
+It simplifies the process of creating, managing, and publishing content online with an emphasis on cost-effectiveness and efficient use of AWS resources.

 ## Current Stage of Development